SNHU-CS/CS-330/module05/mod5_tutorials.md

+# Module Five Tutorial
-# Section 5-1: Loading and Image
+## Section 5-1: Loading and Image

 All the tutorials in this module require that we load an image.
 For this purpose, we are going to use the STB library.
 This library is a single-file library that does not require linking against any precompiled static or dynamic libraries: we just need to include the `stb_image.h` header file, as in: